-The Xbox Elite Series 3 controller is the predicted next release from Microsoft following the iconic Elite Series 2 which has been one of the most popular controllers to date.
+The Xbox Elite Series 3 controller is what we think to be the predicted next gamepad release from Microsoft, following the iconic Elite Series 2, which has been one of the most popular controllers to date.

-At the moment, Microsoft is quiet on plans to release the Xbox Elite Series 3 Controller, even over a year on from the Xbox Series X and S's release.
+As mentioned, at the moment, Microsoft is quiet on plans to release the Xbox Elite Series 3 Controller, even over a year on from the Xbox Series X and S's release and even with Sony's new DualSense Edge making its first appearance...

 If we follow that pattern, we could expect to see the Series 3 make an appearance in 2023, likely around October to November.